therob3000/comicpress-manager/readme.txt

 Check the permissions on the theme directory and on the comicpress-config.php file itself.
 Both of these need to be writable by the user that the Webserver runs as.
 For more information on this, contact your Webhost.

 Alternatively, if you can't automatically write to the comicpress-config.php file, the config that would have been written will be shown on-screen.
 Copy and paste this into your comicpress-config.php file.

+= I edited my config, and now I'm getting errors =

+Check your theme folder for the following

+* A missing comicpress-config.php file
+* A file (or files) named comicpress-config.php.{long string of numbers}

+If this has happened, you won't be able to edit your config through ComicPress Manager.
+Try experimenting with different permissions settings on your theme folder to improve the situation, or edit your configuration by hand.

 = I can't upload a large image file or a large Zip file =